-The restructuring actions resulted in the reduction of Sonus' workforce by approximately 200 employees, or 30%.
-The affected employees were entitled to severance and other benefits for which Sonus recorded a charge of \$4,506,000 in the third quarter of fiscal 2001 (of which \$871,000 remained unpaid at December 31, 2001) and \$1,005,000 in the first quarter of fiscal 2002.
-In addition, Sonus recorded non-cash stock-based compensation expense of \$25,429,000 in the third quarter of fiscal 2001 and \$381,000 in the first quarter of fiscal 2002 related to the acceleration of the amortization of deferred compensation associated with shares and options held by terminated employees.
+The restructuring actions from September 2001 through June 2002 have resulted in an aggregate reduction of Sonus' workforce by approximately 230 employees, or 32%.
+The affected employees were entitled to severance and other benefits for which Sonus recorded a charge of \$4,506,000 in the third quarter of fiscal 2001, of which \$871,000 remained unpaid at December 31, 2001.
+In the first and second quarters of fiscal 2002, Sonus recorded aggregate charges of \$2,513,000 for severance and other benefits associated with further restructuring actions.
+In addition, Sonus recorded non-cash stock-based compensation expense of \$25,429,000 in the third quarter of fiscal 2001 and an aggregate of \$1,410,000 for the first and second quarters of fiscal 2002 related to the acceleration of the amortization of deferred compensation associated with shares and options held by terminated employees.